3. What is Schema

 Snapshot is an object used to dynamically replicate data between

 distributed databases at specified time intervals.
-In ver 7.0 they are
+In ver 7.0 they

 read only.